-- If a special event is likely attended by between 400 and 1,000 individuals per day, a class I special event permit is required.
-If a special event is likely attended by more than 1,000 individuals per day, a class II special event permit is required.
+If a special event is likely to be attended by between 400 and 1,000 individuals per day, a Class I Special Event Permit is required.
+Events likely to be attended by more than 1,000 individuals per day require a Class II Special Event Permit.

-- The bylaw outlines events that do not require a special events permit.
+The bylaw outlines events that don’t require a special events permit.
 However, other permits and approvals may still be required.

-- An application must be made not less than 60 days and no more than 270 days before the first day of the special event.
+An application must be made not less than 60 days and not more than 270 days before the first day of the special event.

 The bylaw lists the requirements for a completed application.